raeganfaith/raeganfaith/README.md

 </a>

 > Additional Details:
-- 🖥️ &nbsp;I have a degree in BSIT with a specialization in Mobile Web Application Development.
+- 🖥️ &nbsp;Graduated with a degree in BSIT, specializing in Mobile Web Application Development
 - 🖌️ &nbsp;Check my creative projects here: [behance]
 - 💻 &nbsp;You may contact me here: [linkedin]